dsagman/picat/readme.md

 MIP solves problems with real (continuous), integer, or binary decision variables or any mixture of these.
 This is as opposed to LP, linear programming, which only allows for continuous solutions.
 Both, howerver, are based on numerical linear algebra techniques.
 MIP algorithms for finding solutions in the search space include branch-and-bound, branch-and-cut, cutting plans, interior-point methods, Lagrangian relaxation, and Simplex.

 To use the `mip` module in Picat, you need to install an external MIP solver and invoke `solve` with the name of the solver.
 Picat will export a file with the appropriate format and then call the external solver.
-Options include:
+Options are:

 | MIP solver  | Licencse    | `solve`               |  Picat System Call or Interface                                       |  Link |
 |-------------|-----------  |------------           |-                                                  |  -----|